In 2009, the biologist E.O. Wilson described what he saw as humanity’s real problem. I think it’s also a meeting problem:

 We use meeting process that successfully matches participants’ needs and wants with the expertise and experience available; and

-Time and space is available for the desired learning to take place.
+Time and space are available for the desired learning to take place.

 And of course, this approach significantly improves the quantity and quality of relevant connections made by participants during an event.